splunk/public-o11y-docs/sp-oncall/configuration/chat-spoc.rst

 member of that team (regardless of their current on-call status) informing them that they have been mentioned in the Splunk On-Call timeline.

 It is not required that you use the @@ symbol before every chat.
 Once a conversation has begun and the users are engaged, it may not be necessary for users to receive a push notification for each chat.
-At that point, you can simply chat back and forth with the assumption that the other user is already engaged and paying attention.
+At that point, you can chat back and forth with the assumption that the other user is already engaged and paying attention.
 If a long time passes, you may want to use another @@mention to draw the team's attention back to the timeline.

 Chatting in the Main Timeline compared to the Incident Timeline
 ====================================================================